yaypm/dtbva/README.md

 npm install
 NODE_ENV=production node index.js
 ```

+Note that in order to use Davis with Amazon Alexa Voice Service or with Slack http must be enabled using a fully qualified domain name.
+Follow the [instructions on the wiki](https://github.com/Dynatrace/davis-server/wiki/Getting%20Started#custom-deployment) instructions on the wiki to get started.

 # Running as a Service

 In order to have Davis continue to run when your session ends you will need to configure davis to run as a service.